UNIX HACK #2

 run off a modified GL/1 or GS/1.
 No big deal.
 They have help files.

-However, you can get a "privilged" access on them, which will give you
+However, you can get a "privilged" access on them, which will

 CONTROL of the gateway..
 You can shut it down, remove systems from the